scroll-tech/scroll-documentation/src/content/docs/en/technology/zkevm/intro-to-zkevm.md

 **Early Development (2021-2024)**: Scroll initially developed a zkEVM in collaboration with the [Ethereum Privacy and Scaling Explorations](https://appliedzkp.org/) (PSE) team.
 This system used custom EVM circuits that directly proved each EVM opcode.

-**OpenVM Prover (2025-Present)**: With the [Euclid upgrade](/en/technology/overview/scroll-upgrades/euclid-upgrade), Scroll migrated to a new proving system built on [OpenVM](https://scroll.io/blog/the-first-release-of-the-openvm-framework-is-live), a general-purpose RISC-V zkVM developed by Axiom.
-This approach offers several advantages:
+**OpenVM Prover (2025-Present)**: The [Euclid upgrade](/en/technology/overview/scroll-upgrades/euclid-upgrade) migrates Scroll to a new proving system utilizing [OpenVM](https://scroll.io/blog/the-first-release-of-the-openvm-framework-is-live), a general-purpose RISC-V zkVM developed by Axiom.
+This architecture is capable of proving standard Rust code, which simplifies auditing processes and supports code reuse across the proving pipeline.
+Additionally, the upgrade reduces proving costs and latency while removing circuit capacity constraints It was this upgrade that made possible for Scroll to become a Stage 2 rollup.

-- **Easier to audit**: Prover code is written in standard Rust and is easier to reason about
-- **Better performance**: Reduced proving costs and latency
-- **No transaction limits**: Removal of circuit capacity constraints that previously limited complex transactions
-- **Better code reuse**: Components can be shared across different parts of the proving pipeline

 The OpenVM prover uses a hierarchical proof aggregation system: